 Can A Walrus Kill a Polar Bear?

-It is rare for a walrus to attack a polar bear.
+It is rare for a walrus to attack a polar bear although they may have to defend themselves since polar bears are the main predator of walruses.
 Walruses do have the potential to kill polar bears.
 There are examples of polar bears being observed with tusk marks.
 This is likely to occur if a polar bear has been unsuccessful in hunting a walrus25 (source: The Polar Bear Programme).

 Are Walruses Dangerous To Whales?